toddllm/petz/README.md

-# This fork will not be maintained
+# Petz [petz] - Luanti Voyager Fork

-It was only created to make a PR to original `runsy/petz` repo.
+This fork is maintained as part of the [Luanti Voyager](https://github.com/toddllm/luanti-voyager) project.

-I have no intention to maintain this.
+**Fork Location**: `/home/tdeshane/luanti/petz-fork`

- - whosit.
+This fork was originally created by whosit and is now maintained to ensure compatibility with Luanti Voyager servers.

 ## Petz [petz]